This team of high schoolers is building accessibility with free, 3D-printed prosthetics - KION546

 This team of high schoolers is building accessibility with free, 3D-printed prosthetics

-For this first time in his life, Pete Peeks was able to use both hands to hang Christmas lights outside his house this year — thanks to the help of a high school robotics team.
+(CNN) -- For this first time in his life, Pete Peeks was able to use both hands to hang Christmas lights outside his house this year -- thanks to the help of a high school robotics team.

 Peeks, 38, was born without the full use of his right hand, and though many may take gripping a nail, hammering it in and stringing holiday lights for granted, Peeks said it was beyond his wildest dreams.